francescq/treasuremap/README.md

 My name is Francesc Qui–ones.

-The basic structure of this problem is an abstract class with Map methods.
+The basic structure of this problem is an Abstract class with TreasureGrid methods.
-Depending on the solve approach, the subclass is forced to implement the solve approach.
+The subclasses are forced to implement the solve approach.
+Each solve approach depends on the strategy

-Each maven test executes its version primitive or OO.

-I developed 4 approaches of the treasure map question:

-Coding approach:
-With primitive types / OO oriented

-Solving approach:
-Iterative / Recursive:

-The quickest approach is the iterative with primitive types one.
+I tried 5 approaches:
+ObjectOriented iterative: Iterate each grid point.
+Look for treasures at neighbours points iterating them.
+ObjectOriented recursive: Iterate each grid point.
+Look for treasures at neighbours points recursively.
+PrimitiveType iterate: Iterate each grid point.
+Look for treasures at neighbours points iterating them.
+PrimitiveType recursive: Iterate each grid point.
+Look for treasures at neighbours points recursively.
+PrimitiveType countTreasures: Iterate each grid point and look for treasures.
+Then, add +1 to neighbours treasuresCout.

+ObjectOriented and PrimitiveType has their own jUnit Test.

+One test on each has a grid 1000x1000 in order to test the code performance.

-This is 10 times faster than OO approach
+The ObjectOriented approach is near to 20 times slower than PrimitiveTypes.

-The most code readable version is OO oriented one.
+The iterating approach is quicker than others.

 treasuremap